sponge611/Calvin-implementation/README.md

 Let's implement a great distributed database architecture 'Calvin'.

-(For now, it just can run microbenchmark with the properties in the repository.)
+(For now, it only can run microbenchmark with the properties in the repository.)

 ## Paper References: